5 simple money strategies for students

 15 years ago, when I first came to Canada, I worked as a Nanny.
 As a qualified teacher, working as a nanny was definitely not what I had intended to do after graduation but, as it turned out; it was one of the best things that could have happened to me.
 Not only did it open some incredible doors for me but It’s a relationship that has continued and strengthened over the 9 years since I stopped working for them.
 It gave me the experience of being a “spare mom” to two wonderful boys and a chance to become part of an amazing family.
 This week, “my” youngest boy headed off to college and so I thought it would be fitting to share some money strategies for students in this week’s post:

-1. Get the Right Bank Account
+1. Get the right bank account

 As with every money decision, it makes sense to do your research.
 Often, when it comes to choosing a bank we stick with whichever institution our childhood accounts were set up with or we choose the same bank our parents use.
 However, although all five of the major banks (RBC, TD, Scotia, CIBC and BMO) offer no-fee student accounts, the benefits of each account vary significantly.
 For example, only CIBC and Scotia offer no-fee student accounts with unlimited transactions.
 (TD & RBC allow 25 free transactions/mth and BMO allows 30).
-RBC & BMO include a certain number of free Interac e-transfers per month whereas each of the other bank charges $1.50 per transaction.
+RBC & BMO include a certain number of free Interac e-transfers per month whereas each of the other banks charges $1.50 per transaction.

 Related article: Do you have the right bank account?